-Your hunting grounds are just as important as your shooting accuracy.
+According to quickhunting your hunting grounds are just as important as your shooting accuracy.
 If you’re hunting on private land, spend some time before your chosen hunting seasons prepping the field.
 Many hunters swear by laying seed well before hunting season.
 The seed, once it grows, will attract deer to your field.

 Knowing the distances you’ll be shooting from and understanding the area you will be hunting is crucial.
 Before you start, visit your hunting area and measure the distances from your stand or preferred spot.
 Depending on your hunting area, start your shooting practice at 50 and 100 yards and slowly move up to 200.
 Practice makes perfect.
 Remember, you won’t be trying to shoot an animal that is out of range; wait for it to come to you.

 You can find useful information about where to shoot a deer in this deer hunting guide at WildernessToday.com, because shot placement really matters.